 Dual Credit courses are weighted on a 5.0 scale, the same as AP courses.

 Some Dual Credit courses require an additional expense beyond Carmel tuition.
 For example, courses through Loyola University incur a cost of $65 per credit hour.
 Dual Credit courses through the College of Lake County are free.
+Credit hour costs are assessed directly by the partnering institution, not by CCHS.

 Introduction to Engineering